 New standard of practice for Prescribing: Drugs with Potential for Misuse or Diversion

-Physicians will have to meet new rules for prescribing opioids and other high-risk drugs starting April 1, 2017.
+Physicians have new rules to meet when prescribing opioids and other high-risk drugs.
 Learn more here

 Fees & Insurance